BinaryHarbinger/youtubedownloader/README.md

 A Python-based application for downloading YouTube videos and audio, built with **PyQt6** and **yt-dlp**.
 Designed for simplicity and speed, with a focus on cross-platform functionality.

-> ⚠️ yt-dlp must be installed system wide in order to run program!
+> ⚠️ yt-dlp and ffmpeg must be installed system wide in order to run program!

 ## Features